-The new law will continue to provide a framework of regulation for not-for-profit organisations such as sport and recreation clubs, societies and community groups in Western Australia leaving the internal management of associations largely to the members.
-Associations will still be able to incorporate as a separate legal body and thereby limit the liability of its members for lawful activities.
+The Act provides a framework of regulation for not-for-profit organisations such as sport and recreation clubs, societies and community groups in Western Australia leaving the internal management of associations largely to the members.
+Associations are still able to incorporate as a separate legal body and thereby limit the liability of its members for lawful activities.

 Key features of the new law